-This Cappie Icon of Shock Rock has paid both direct and indirect homage to earlier Cappie Icons of YesterYell by wearing milky colored contact lenses reminiscent of the naturally bi eye colored David Bowie and with the band’s first EP single where the androg lead singing Goat Guy gave tribute to the androg lead singing Goat Girl when Marilyn Manson covered Annie Lennox’s hit with Eurythmics, “Sweet Dreams (Are Made Of This)”.
+This Goat Guy Icon of Shock Rock has paid both direct and indirect homage to earlier Capricorn Icons of YesterYell by wearing milky colored contact lenses reminiscent of the naturally bi eye colored David Bowie and with the band’s first EP single where the androg lead singing Goat Guy paid homage to the androg lead singing Goat Girl when Marilyn Manson covered Annie Lennox’s hit with Eurythmics, “Sweet Dreams (Are Made Of This)”.

-Betty White – The final Capricorn of distinction is truly unique in that her shock factor may not have occurred at the dawn of her long, illustrious career in acting and entertainment, but is stupefying none the less when considering that life gets easier and funnier for the Capricorn as they age.
+The final Capricorn of culture shocking distinction is truly unique in that her shock factor may not have occurred at the dawn of her long, illustrious career in acting and entertainment but is still stupefying none the less when considering that life gets easier and funnier for the Capricorn as they age with Time.

-Betty Marion White born January 17th, 1922 began her professional acting career right after high school graduation in 1939.
-Betty not only acted in front of the camera, she also was one of a small handful of women who both wrote for and created those first programs when TV was still in its infancy in the 1950’s.
+Betty Marion White was born on January 17th, 1922 and began her professional career as an actress right after high school graduation in 1939.
+Betty not only acted in front of the camera, she also was one of a small handful of women who both wrote for and created those earliest of programs when TV was still in its infancy in the early 1950’s.

 This might be a stretch, but how about Betty White?

-In my Capricorn Moon’d opinion, Betty’s portrayal as Sue Ann Nivens on the MTM Show stands as one of the best examples of comic acting and timing in all of modern entertainment to this very day.
+In your author’s humble opinion, Betty’s portrayal as Sue Ann Nivens on the MTM Show stands as one of the best examples of comic acting and comedic timing in all of modern entertainment to this very day.

-My favorite goat guffaw from Betty’s gala comedic performance that night occurred during her opening monologue where she, who is old, addresses that which is new, by saying:
+My favorite guffaw from the Goat Girl’s gala comedic performance that night occurred during her opening monologue where she, who is old, addresses that which is new, by saying:

 “Facebook?
 The only way I have of getting in touch with old friends is a Ouija board.”

-To conclude, I have truly grown in wisdom by writing this article.
-For not only have I learned that the Capricorn Icons of Culture Shock play a vital role to society at large by shocking the rest of us into the reality of the present day, I also now am able to spot these special Goat Guys and Girls a mountain away, due to nearly every member of this special Club of Capricorns having kept their sense of grounded stability and hard working practicality fully in tact,
+To conclude, I have truly gained in wisdom by writing this book.
+Your author has learned that not only do the Capricorn Icons of Culture Shock play a vital role to society at large by shocking the rest of us into the realities of the present day, I also now am able to spot these special Goat Guys and Girls a mountain away, due to nearly every member of this special Club of Capricorns having kept their sense of grounded stability and hard working practicality fully in tact.

 Woman in a Hat photo by Henri Matisse : Wikipedia.org

-Elvis Presley appearing on the Ed Sullivan Show: elvisinfonet.com
+Elvis Presley appearing on the Milton Berle Show: elvisinfonet.com